rails/rails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-1. If `Hotel::Services` is known by the time `Hotel::GeoLocation` is being loaded,
+If `Hotel::Services` is known by the time `app/models/hotel/geo_location.rb`
-everything works because `Hotel` belongs to the nesting when the singleton class
+is being loaded, `Services` is resolved by Ruby because `Hotel` belongs to the
+nesting when the singleton class of `Hotel::GeoLocation` is opened.
-of `Hotel::GeoLocation` is opened, and thus Ruby itself is able to resolve the
-constant.

-2. But if `Hotel::Services` is not known and we rely on autoloading for the
-`Services` constant in `Hotel::GeoLocation`, Rails is not able to find
+But if `Hotel::Services` is not known, Rails is not able to autoload it, the
-`Hotel::Services`.
-The application raises `NameError`.
+application raises `NameError`.

 The reason is that autoloading is triggered for the singleton class, which is
-anonymous, and as we [saw before](#generic-procedure), Rails only checks the
+anonymous, and as [we saw before](#generic-procedure), Rails only checks the
 top-level namespace in that edge case.

 An easy solution to this caveat is to qualify the constant: